-The Milwaukee Public Museum is one of the leading natural history and science museums in the United States.
+The Milwaukee Public Museum (MPM) is one of the leading natural history and science museums in the United States.
 The four million objects in our collection have the power to teach and inspire, and to connect us all—young and old—to the world around us.
-By preserving our collections, staging quality special exhibitions, and providing educational programs and outreach to Milwaukee and beyond, we’re making a difference to our community.
-And by nearly every measure, MPM had a highly successful 2016.
+By preserving our collections, staging quality special exhibitions, and providing educational programs and outreach to Milwaukee and beyond, we’re making a difference in our community.

 If you are already a supporter, thank you.
 If not, I hope you will choose to be a part of the momentum and change underway at MPM.